-The rise in effective loan life during the second quarter is consistent with a lower level of principal repayments experienced in a slower M&A quarter.
-Despite the quarter-over-quarter increase in value, the current 2.81-year effective loan life remains below the 3.09-year historical average.
+The rise in effective loan life during the third quarter is consistent with a lower level of principal repayments experienced in a slower M&A quarter.

 Non-Accruals and Implied Recoveries

 Another useful indicator of future realized loss is the percent of loans on non-accrual status, meaning loans that are no longer current in paying interest income and would be considered in default.